Cecil Wedgwood: Life

-Wedgwood was commissioned a lieutenant in the 4th (Militia) Battalion, North Staffordshire Regiment in 1883.
+Wedgwood was commissioned a lieutenant in the part-time 4th (3rd King's Own Staffordshire Militia) Battalion, North Staffordshire Regiment in 1883.
 He was promoted to captain on 9 May 1887.
 The battalion was embodied after the outbreak of the Second Boer War in late 1899, and he left Queenstown for South Africa on the SS Kildonan Castle with other men of the battalion in March 1900.
 Promoted to major on 12 September 1900, he served as Station Commandant in South Africa.
 After the end of hostilities he returned home in June 1902, and resigned from his commission the following month.
 He was awarded the Distinguished Service Order (DSO) in the October 1902 South African Honours list for his services during the war.

 He was the first Mayor of the Federated County Borough of Stoke-on-Trent in 1910 and 1911.

-On the outbreak of World War I in 1914 he raised the 7th Battalion, North Staffordshire Regiment.
+On the outbreak of World War I in 1914 he raised the 7th (Service) Battalion, North Staffordshire Regiment.
 He was killed at the La Boiselle during the Battle of the Somme in July 1916.
 His body was found and identified by James Leather, a 21-year-old bandsman and stretcher bearer.
 He is buried at the Bapaume Post Military Cemetery in Albert, Somme.

 He was succeeded as chairman and managing director of Wedgwood by his cousin Francis Hamilton Wedgwood.